Principal Investigators: Dr. Karen Austrian and Dr. Beth Kangwana (Population Council Kenya)

 This study will evaluate the long-term health effects, including delayed pregnancy and improved birth outcomes, of a multi-sectoral programme for young adolescent (11-14 years) girls living in drought-affected areas in Kenya.
 The evaluation will also assess the benefits for any children that have been born to girls in the research sample.

-The interventions were implemented between 2015-17 and include gender-based violence (GBV) prevention, conditional cash transfers, empowerment groups and financial education/savings.
+The interventions were implemented between 2015-17 as part of the Adolescent Girls Initiative – Kenya (AGIK) and include gender-based violence (GBV) prevention, conditional cash transfers, empowerment groups and financial education/savings.
 Understanding the impact four years after the end of the intervention will help policy makers determine a suite a of evidence based programs that can help girls in the short and long term.

 Early adolescence is a potential window of opportunity to make investments in young girls that can alter their life course, and that of their future children.
 There is a need for rigorous evidence to evaluate the long-term effects of interventions, in particular in drought-prone settings where rates of child marriage and early pregnancy are very high.